locationtech/udig-platform/docs/devel/en/SDKQuickstart/SDKQuickstart.rst

 If your uDig application fails to load due to a ClassNotFoundException at org.eclipse.core.runtime.adaptor.EclipseStarter then we have a problem with the plugin dependencies.
-The EclipseStarter is doing its best to load the UDIGApplication; however the UDIGApplication is not available as the Platform refused to load the net.refractions.udig.ui plugin as some of the dependencies were not available.
+The EclipseStarter is doing its best to load the UDIGApplication; however the UDIGApplication is not available as the Platform refused to load the org.locationtech.udig.ui plugin as some of the dependencies were not available.

 This usually happens each time we update the version of Eclipse we use.
 Each version of eclipse